White-collar worker: Health effects

 Less physical activity among white-collar workers has been thought to be a key factor in increased life-style related health conditions such as fatigue, obesity, diabetes, hypertension, cancer, and heart disease.
-Also, working at a computer could potentially lead to diseases associated with monotonous data entry such as carpal tunnel syndrome.
+Also, working at a computer could potentially lead to diseases associated with monotonous data entry, such as carpal tunnel syndrome.
 Workplace interventions such as alternative activity workstations, sit-stand desks, and promotion of stair use are among measures being implemented to counter the harms of sedentary workplace environments.
 The quality of evidence used to determine the effectiveness and potential health benefits of many of these interventions is weak.
-More research is needed to determine which interventions may be effective in the long-term.
-Low quality evidence indicates that sit-stand desks may reduce sitting in the workplace during the first year of their use; however, it is not clear if sit-stand desks may be effective at reducing sitting in the longer-term.
-An intervention to encourage office workers to stand and move reduced their sitting time by 22 minutes after 1 year; the effect was 3-times greater when the intervention included a sit-to-stand desk.
-The intervention also led to small improvements in stress, wellbeing and vigour.
+More research is needed to determine which interventions may be effective in the long term.
+Low-quality evidence indicates that sit-stand desks may reduce sitting in the workplace during the first year of their use; however, it is not clear if sit-stand desks may be effective at reducing sitting in the longer-term.
+An intervention to encourage office workers to stand and move reduced their sitting time by 22 minutes after 1 year; the effect was 3 times greater when the intervention included a sit-to-stand desk.
+The intervention also led to small improvements in stress, well-being, and vigor.